 - Freezing Pipes

-Be sure to check what is excluded in your policy as some types of damage, like flooding, earthquake, and mold are usually not covered.
-Good news - you can purchase extra endorsements or separate polices to get coverage for these types of damage if you are at risk.
+Be sure to check what is excluded in your policy as some types of damage, like flooding, earthquake, and mold, are usually not covered.
+You can purchase extra endorsements or separate policies to get coverage for these types of damage if you are at risk.

 Coverage C - Personal Property - This covers damages and theft of your personal property.
 Personal property includes items like clothing, appliances, and furniture.
-There are usually special coverage limits for certain items like money, jewelry, golf clubs, firearms, video equipment, music instruments, and silverware - that’s why I ask about what you own in these categories.
+There are usually particular coverage limits for specific items like money, jewelry, golf clubs, firearms, video equipment, music instruments, and silverware - that's why I ask about what you own in these categories.

 Coverage D - Loss of Use - Also known as Temporary Housing Expenses, this covers your living expenses if you have to stay in a hotel or somewhere else during repairs if your house is deemed inhabitable by a covered loss.
 So if you don't have flood insurance, and you get displaced from your home from a flood, the Coverage D from your homeowners policy will NOT kick in.

 Coverage E - Liability - In America, we take pride in the right to sue anyone for anything.
-Josh may be your best friend today, but see what happens when he slips on the ice in your driveway and can't walk for 3 months.
-Hopefully you are never on the receiving end of a lawsuit, but just in case, make sure you have liability coverage to protect your entire net worth.
-If you have more than $500,000 in net worth, look into buying an umbrella policy - super cheap for the extra protection it provides.
+Josh might be your best friend today, but see what happens when he slips on the ice in your driveway and can't walk for three months.
+Hopefully, you are never on the receiving end of a lawsuit, but just in case, make sure you have liability coverage to protect your entire net worth.
+If you have more than $500,000 in net worth, look into buying an umbrella policy - super affordable for the extra protection it provides.
 Think of "net worth" as everything you own, not counting your primary home and retirement accounts.

-Coverage F - Medical Payments - This coverage pays for medical bills when someone is injured by you personally, or on your property.
+Coverage F - Medical Payments - This coverage pays for medical bills when someone is injured by you, or on your property.
 Reasonable medical expenses are covered, regardless of fault, up to the amount of coverage you select.
 Still not a free pass to drunken boxing.

 You're Ready - Go Shopping

-If you understand these big 6 coverages, you are already way ahead of the pack.
-To read a more comprehensive guide of what to look for in a home insurance policy, check out my my home insurance buying guide for all the expert's details.
+If you understand these significant six coverages, you are already way ahead of the pack.
+To read a more comprehensive guide of what to look for in a home insurance policy, check out my custom home insurance buying guide for all the expert's details.

 Ready to go shopping?